adconner/peft/doc/main.md

 In the below, losses are cross entropy per token, measured in bits.
 Take as a power of $2$ to obtain perplexity per token.
 My hyperparameter optimization target is the train loss after three epochs.
-I do not address the overfitting that therefore results, and test losses can be mostly regarded as noise.
+I do attempt to address the overfitting that results.
+For test losses I report the best test loss after each of the three epochs, which is almost always the first epoch.
+The dataset used is 'openai/gsm8k' for grade school math reasoning.

 The code for this project is available in the corresponding [github](https://github.com/adconner/peft).

-## Observation: Half of Lora parameters are trained very slowly
+## Problem: Half of Lora parameters are trained very slowly

 Lora adapts a pretrained weight matrix $W$ corresponding to dense linear layer
 $x\mapsto xW$ as $x \mapsto xW + xAB$, where $A$ and $B$ are selected with